LSSTDESC/BlendingToolKit/docs/source/tutorials.rst

   catalog = btk.catalog.CosmosCatalog.from_file(COSMOS_CATALOG_PATHS)
   sampling_function = btk.sampling_functions.DefaultSampling(stamp_size=stamp_size)

-We can now create the corresponding instance of DrawBlendsGenerator.
+We can now create the corresponding instance of ``DrawBlendsGenerator``.
 There is an important caveat here : as in the other tutorial, we use the Rubin survey.
-However, the COSMOS catalog only contains images from the f814w band ; when using other bands, the image is only rescaled to get the right flux.
-Moreover, at the time the flux will not be accurate as we do not have the SED for COSMOS galaxies, meaning that we cannot recover the correct magnitude in other bands than f814w ; the flux is thus computed using the magnitude in that band and the survey parameters provided.
-We are currently working on getting a more realistic flux.
+However, the COSMOS data set only contains images and magnitudes from the f814w band ; thus, when simulating images, the same magnitude is used to compute the galaxy fluxes across all bands.
+You can refer to the following section to circumvent this issue.

 .. jupyter-execute::